xswxm/esp8266-wifi-ledcube/README.md

 * [arduino-esp8266fs-plugin](https://github.com/esp8266/arduino-esp8266fs-plugin)

 To get your WifiCube up and running, the firmware v2 out of the first project needs to be flashed to the STC microcontroller.
 When that's done, the cube is controllable via UART with the ESP8266(and with your PC and the second project mentioned above).
-In order to do this, get the Arduino sketch out of this project on your ESP, flash the data-folder to the SPIFF, connect TX, RX, & GND from the ESP and enjoy.
-If the WiFi of the ESP can't connect with the configured credentials (ESPCube.ino) in about 10 seconds, it will raise a Soft-AP named "ESPCube" for you to use.
+In order to do this, set up your adafruit mqtt username and key in the Arduino sketch, get the sketch out of this project on your ESP, flash the data-folder to the SPIFF, connect TX, RX, & GND from the ESP and enjoy.
+For the first boot, it will raise a Soft-AP named "ESPCube" for you to use.
 The standard IP should be 192.168.4.1.

-On startup, the whole cube will blink with a delay of 100 ms, trying to connect to the configured WiFi.
-On success, the animation will change to to one fourth of the cube circling counter-clockwise.
-If the connection can't be established, it will set up a SoftAP and you'll see 1x8 LEDs circling around clockwise.
+You can set up Wi-Fi SSID & PSK and reboot the device.
+Once it connected to the Wi-Fi, the LED will blink three times and continue to connect MQTT server, it will then blink twice if the connection was succcessful.
+To check the IP Address of your ESP, using any arp software to detect the IP or figure it out on your router.

 Let me know if you are in trouble, but also if you have fun :)

+### Remote Control
+You need to setup your adafruit account and create a new dashboard.
+In the dashboard, create a new text field named "espcube".
+Futhermore, you can also ifttt account connecting to your adafruit account.
+After that, you can remote control the device with multiable services, such as Google Assistance and Siri.